Charles Marlow: Role of Marlow in novels by Conrad

 Marlow narrates several of Conrad's best-known works such as the novels Lord Jim (1900) and Chance (1913), as well as the framed narrative in Heart of Darkness (1899), and his short story "Youth" (1898).
 In Lord Jim, Marlow narrates but has a role in the story, finding a place for Jim to live, twice.
 Raymond Malbone considers that Marlow is the main character in Lord Jim, as "the theme of the novel rests in what Jim's story means to Marlow rather than in what happens to Jim."

 The stories are not told entirely from Marlow's perspective, however.
 There is also an omniscient narrator who introduces Marlow and some of the other characters.
 Once introduced, Marlow then proceeds to tell the main tale, creating a story-within-a-story effect.

 In Heart of Darkness the omniscient narrator observes that "yarns of seamen have a direct simplicity, the whole meaning of which lies within the shell of a cracked nut.
-But Marlow was not typical [...] and to him the meaning of an episode was not inside like a kernel but outside, enveloping the tale which brought it out only as a glow brings out a haze."
+But Marlow was not typical [...] and to him the meaning of an episode was not inside like a kernel but outside, enveloping the tale which brought it out only as a glow brings out a haze, in the likeness of one of those misty halos that sometimes are made visible by the spectral illumination of moonshine."